-Note: Enabling --capture-environment-variables will capture all variables for your applications environment and store them in the Linaro MAP file.
+Note: Enabling this feature will capture all variables for your applications environment and store them in the Linaro MAP file.
 For security reasons, consider what information is stored in the environment before enabling this option.

 3.3.3 Performance Report